 Dy.
 Registrar (Acada)

-University of Rejesthan
+University of Rajasiban

-JAIPUR
+JAIPUR AGA

-Get acquainted with the importance and skills of training in independent living for the visually impaired.
-Module 1: Introduction to Orientation and Mobility 1.1 Orientation and MobilityDefinition, Importance and Scope 1.2 Basic Terminologies Associated with O&M: Trailing, Landmarks, Clues, Cues, Shoreline, Squaring Off, Clockwise Direction, Sound Masking, Sound Shadow 1.3 Roles of Other Senses in O&M Training 1.4 Special Responsibilities of Special Teacher/ Educator with reference to O&M Training 1.5 BlindfoldRationale and Uses for the Teacher Module 2: Human/Sighted Guide Technique 2.1 Grip 2.2 Stance 2.3 Hand Position 2.4 Speed Control 2.5 Negotiating: Narrow Spaces, Seating Arrangements, Staircases, Muddy paths Module 3: Pre-Cane Skills 3.1 Upper and Lower Body protection 3.2 Room Familiarization 3.3 Using Oral Description for Orientation 3.4 Search Patterns 3.5 Building Map reading Skills Module 4: Cane Travel Techniques and Devices 4.1 CanesTypes, Parts, Six Considerations 4.2 Cane Travel Techniques: Touch Technique, Touch and Drag Technique, Diagonal Cane Technique 4.3 Use of Public Transport 4.4 Asking for Help: When and How 4.5 Electronic Devices, Tactile and Auditory Maps Description and Uses Iodule 5: Training In Independent Living Skills 5.1 Self Care, Gait and Posture 5.2 Personal Grooming 5.3 Eating Skills and Etiquette 5.4 Identification of Coins and Currency Notes 5.5 Basics of Signature Writing
+- Get acquainted with the importance and skills of training in independent living for the visually impaired. - Module 1: Introduction to Orientation and Mobility - 1.1 Orientation and Mobility -- Definition, Importance and Scope - 1.2 Basic Terminologies Associated with O&M: Trailing, Landmarks, Clues, Cues, Shoreline, Squaring Off, Clockwise Direction, Sound Masking, Sound Shadow - 1.3 Roles of Other Senses in O&M Training - 1.4 Special Responsibilities of Special Teacher/ Educator with reference to O&M Training - 1.5 Blindfold-Rationale and Uses for the Teacher

+Module 2: Human/Sighted Guide Technique

+- 2.1 Grip

+- 2.2 Stance

+- 2.3 Hand Position

+- 2.4 Speed Control

+- 2.5 Negotiating: Narrow Spaces, Seating Arrangements, Staircases, Muddy paths

+Module 3: Pre-Cane Skills

+- 3.1 Upper and Lower Body protection

+- 3.2 Room Familiarization

+- 3.3 Using Oral Description for Orientation

+- 3.4 Search Patterns

+- 3.5 Building Map reading Skills

+Module 4: Cane Travel Techniques and Devices

+- 4.1 Canes--Types, Parts, Six Considerations - 4.2 Cane Travel Techniques: Touch Technique, Touch and Drag Technique, Diagonal Cane Technique - 4.3 Use of Public Transport - 4.4 Asking for Help: When and How - 4.5 Electronic Devices, Tactile and Auditory Maps -- Description and Uses

+Module 5: Training In Independent Living Skills

+- 5.1 Self Care, Gait and Posture

+- 5.2 Personal Grooming

+- 5.3 Eating Skills and Etiquette

+- 5.4 Identification of Coins and Currency Notes

+- •5.5 Basics of Signature Writing

+Pellation (A.20d.)

+Dy.
+Rossinstrat (A.20d.)

+University of Raiseshan

+Honds on Experience for notional hours: (ANY TWO)

 - 1. Act as a sighted guide in different situations/settings. - 2.
 Prepare a list of canes and other devices available with various sources along with prices. - 3.
 Undergo an experience of moving under a blindfold for a few minutes and describe the experience in 200 words). - 4.
-Make a short PowerPoint/ oral presentation were about 5 minutes were on the importance of O&M for the visually impaired. - 5.
+Make a short PowerPoint oral presentation were about 5 minutes were on the importance of O&M for the visually impaired. - 5.
 Draw up a list of important clues /cues/landmarks which the visually impaired student can use in the school.